mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 Commentary:

-1. In TMI, attentiona and peripheral awareness are presented as a fundamental dichotomy.
+1. In TMI, attention and peripheral awareness are presented as a fundamental dichotomy.
 Is experience really structured this discretely?
 Can attention and awareness be seen to inhabit points on a continuum?